DestroyedClone/PoseHelper/MountainShrineRewardFix/README.md

 The configuration defaults to 0.3s, but the values can be adjusted by the user in the options menu.

 ![preview](https://raw.githubusercontent.com/DestroyedClone/PoseHelper/master/MountainShrineRewardFix/preview.gif)

 ## Credits

 Moffein - IL code, consultation

 ## Changelog

+### 1.2.0

+- Use RiskOfOptions to expose the mod config
+- Added an option to drop batches of items

+### 1.1.0

-`1.2.0` - Use RiskOfOptions to expose the delay config `1.1.0` - Added a command that allows for mid-run adjustment of the delay
+- Added a command that allows for mid-run adjustment of the delay

 > Written with [StackEdit](https://stackedit.io/).